 - 1 The course must be active, not passive, so the student should be regularly and systematically prepare for the classes to perform all the tasks of SROs.
 The student should come prepared for lectures and seminars.
 Preparing for classes will be checked by an oral examination or test. - 2 All types of control can be retaken only once when receiving a negative evaluation.
 On the positive assessment they cannot be relet. - 3 A student shouldn't miss classes, without reasonable excuse.
-On seminars omission submit the tasks required. - 4 In class students must observe safety, not get distracted and use cell phones.
+On seminars omission submit the tasks required. - 4 In class students must observe safety, not get distracted and use cell phones. - 5 All the tasks for independent work should be submitted on time. - 6 A student must be polite, tolerant, open, friendly to teachers and students.

-7 Recommended sources' list Required books World history in a new and contemporary period., Almaty, 1997.
+7 Recommended sources' list Required books .
+World history in a new and contemporary period., Almaty, 1997.
+1 2.
 Dolutsky II, VI Zhuravlev World history of the twentieth century.
 Part 1.
-End of 1 century-1945 godM., 2002.
-History of modern times / R.Yu.Vipper, I.P.Reversov, A.S.TrachevskiyM., 1995.
+End of 1 century- 1945 godM., 2002.
+B. History of modern times / R.Yu.Vipper, I.P.Reversov, A.S.TrachevskiyM., 1995.
 Kostrykin MI The history of modern times in Europe and AmerikaKursk, 1996.
-Zabolotnyi VM The recent history of Europe and North America, the end of the twentieth-early twenty-first century.
+5. Zabolotnyi VM The recent history of Europe and North America, the end of the twentieth- early twenty-first century.
 The manual for students-M.: AST, 2004.
-Supplementary books 10 Barg MA, Cherniak, EB The great social revolution, seventeenth and eighteenth centuries in the structure of the transition period from feudalism to capitalizmuM., 1990.
-11 Barg, MA The English Revolution in the portraits of her figuresM., 1991.
+Supplementary 10 Barg MA, Cherniak, EB The great social revolution, seventeenth and eighteenth centuries books in the structure of the transition period from feudalism to capitalizmuM., 1990.
+DOOKS 11 Barg, MA The English Revolution in the portraits of her figuresM., 1991.